-Hyundai’s Santa Cruz pickup, which is how we expect Subaru will approach a pickup model, sold 36,500 units in 2022.
-And in 2021, its first year of production, it started off with 10,000 Santa Cruz pickups sold.
-For the Maverick, Ford sold 13,258 in its shortened the first year and almost 75,000 in 2022.
+The Hyundai Santa Cruz, which is how we expect Subaru will approach a pickup, sold 36,500 units in 2022.
+And in 2021, its first year of production, 10,000 Santa Cruz trucks were sold.
+As for the Maverick, Ford sold 13,258 in the compact pickup’s shortened first year and almost 75,000 in 2022.

 How many Subaru Brats were sold in the U.S.?

-What does Subaru say about a pickup?
+What does Subaru say about a new pickup truck?

-Subaru’s Australian Managing Director Blair Read told Cars Guide, “It would be great.
-We heard the feedback on Outback.
+“It would be great,” Subaru’s Australian managing director, Blair Read, told CarsGuide.
+“We heard the feedback on Outback.
 We heard the demand from the public and the Subaru buyers saying they wanted a turbo Outback.
 Tick, it’s here.
-So we’re listening, we’re watching, we read the comments, we go to the forums, we see what customers are looking for and it would be great.”
+So we’re listening, we’re watching, we read the comments, we go to the forums, we see what customers are looking for, and it would be great.”